Male Hypogonadism in Children

 Cryptorchidism is corrected early to obviate concerns about cancer developing in later adulthood and to prevent testicular torsion.

-Adolescents with androgen deficiency should be given long-acting injectable testosterone enanthate or cypionate 50 mg q 2 to 4 wk; the dose is increased up to 200 mg over 18 to 24 mo.
+Adolescents with androgen deficiency should be given long-acting injectable testosterone enanthate or cypionate 50 mg every 2 to 4 weeks; the dose is increased up to 200 mg over 18 to 24 months.
 A transdermal patch or gel may be used instead.

 Treatment of Kallmann syndrome with hCG can correct cryptorchidism and establish fertility.
 Puberty is typically induced using testosterone injectable or gel.
 GnRH therapy has been previously shown to help endogenous sex hormone secretion, progressive virilization, and even fertility.

 In isolated LH deficiency, testosterone, via conversion to estrogen by aromatase, induces normal epiphyseal closure.